dannymagnus/CI_MS2_Space-Trek/README.md

 ### User Stories

 #### First-time User
-1. As a user I want to be able to contact the site owner easily
+1. As a first time user I want to be able to contact the site owner easily
-2. As a first time user I want to be able to navigate the site quickly and easily
+2. As a first time user, I want to be able to navigate the site quickly and easily
-3. As a first time user; I want to see that the businesses values match my own.
+3. As a first time user I want to be able to interactively increase my knowledge about space and the solar system.
-4. As a first time user; I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.
+4. As a first time user, I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.
-5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
+5. As a first time user, I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
-6. As a first time user; I want to be able to contact the business if I have any initial queries easily.
+6. As a first time user, I want to be able to contact the business if I have any initial queries easily.
-7. As a first time user; I want to work with a brand that is trustworthy and credible as the wedding will be one of the most important days of my life.
+7. As a first time user, I want to work with a brand that is trustworthy and credible as the wedding will be one of the most important days of my life.
-8. As a first time user; I want to be able to navigate back through the site structure in case of page not found without using the browser back button.
+8. As a first time user, I want to be able to navigate back through the site structure in case of page not found without using the browser back button.

 #### Returning User
 9. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.